 Note that there are two underscores before and after version.

-As at present it is not guaranteed that PyX is backward compatible, it may be desirable to access an older version of PyX instead of adapting older code to the current version of PyX.
+There are reasons which might make it necessary to use older versions of PyX.
+If you are using Python 2 you will need PyX version 0.12.1 or earlier (see Under which versions of Python will PyX run?).
+Furthermore, as at present it is not guaranteed that PyX is backward compatible, it may be desirable to access an older version of PyX instead of adapting older code to a more recent version of PyX.
 In order to do that, one needs the corresponding PyX package (see Where do I get the latest version of PyX? if you need to download it), which should be unpacked below a directory, e.g. /home/xyz/Python, where you want to keep the various PyX versions.
-This will result in a subdirectory with a name like PyX-0.11.1 which contains the contents of the corresponding package.
+This will result in a subdirectory with a name like PyX-0.13 which contains the contents of the corresponding package.
 You can then ask Python to first look in the appropriate directory before looking for the current version of PyX by inserting the following code (appropriately modified according to your needs) at the beginning of your program before importing the PyX module:

 Including appropriate lines even if the current version of PyX is used, might turn out to be helpful when the current version has become an old version (unless you have no difficulties determining the PyX version by looking at your code).